 Have you ever made a student loan mistake?
-If it comes to mind right away, try to think of something you did right with your student debt.
+If something comes to mind right away, try to think of something you did right with your student debt.
 It might not be as easy to come up with an example.

 That’s because the mind has a tendency to overlook successes.
 Instead, it might catalog and dwell on every misstep.
 This process is called mental filtering.
 Since your mind might more naturally recall student debt mistakes, try being your own mental champion.

-“Student loans are scary and overwhelming — but remember that with each payment you’re closer to being completely independent of that debt,” Harris said.
+“Student loans are scary and overwhelming — but remember that, with each payment, you’re closer to being completely independent of that debt,” Harris said.

 Another way to come to terms with your student debt is to talk about it with others.
 That might go against your natural instincts.
-More than 74% of borrowers shut other people out of their lives in response to student debt stress, according to our survey.
+Borrowers often shut other people out of their lives in response to student debt stress, feeling embarrassed and ashamed of their student debt.